mridoni/gixsql/README.md

     username.password

-You can also use other formats for your connection statements, like
+You can also use other formats for your connection statements, such as

 	CONNECT TO :DATASOURCE USER :USERNAME USING :PASSWORD